 Ennis, TX 75119

-Rehearsals begin in December (exact schedule TBD), and the show runs January 24-February 9, Fridays & Saturdays at 7:30 pm, with one Thursday performance (January 31) at 7:30 pm and one Sunday performance (February 9) at 2:30 pm.
+The show runs March 20-April 5, Fridays & Saturdays at 7:30 pm, with one Thursday performance (March 26) at 7:30 pm and one Sunday performance (April 5) at 2:30 pm.

-Auditions will consist of cold readings from the script.
+All shows are open auditions at the theatre and will consist of cold readings from the script.